Information controller, who are we?

 - The Data Protection Officer is responsible for ensuring that all staff are trained in the importance of accurate data collection and maintenance.

-- It is also the duty of the data subject to declare that the data he transmits for storage by PTminder are accurate and up-to-date.
+- It is also the duty of the data subject to declare that the data they transmit for storage by PTminder are accurate and up-to-date.
 Completing a form from the data subject to the administrator will include a statement that the data contained therein is accurate at the filing date.

 - Employees / employees (clients / others) should be required to notify PTminder of any change in circumstances in order to update the records of personal data.
 Instructions and rules for updating the records are contained (here).
 The responsibility of PTminder is to ensure that any change of circumstances notification is recorded and action is taken.